 \subsubsection{Minor branch criterion}

-Where a main branch node has more than one progenitor, the less massive progenitors correspond to the end-points of minor branches.
+Where a main branch node has more than one progenitor, the less massive progenitors correspond to the end points of minor branches.
 Each minor branch merging onto the main branch comprises an independent hierarchy of less massive progenitor branches.
-In the Press-Schechter formalism, minor branches are interpreted as losing their separate identity as soon as they merge into a more massive branch.
+In the Press--Schechter formalism, minor branches are interpreted as losing their separate identity as soon as they merge into a more massive branch.

 Our \textit{second criterion} for a tree to be associated with a ghost galaxy is therefore that star formation can occur in \textit{at least one} of its minor branches, i.e. that at least one node in any minor branch exceeds the cooling threshold (Equation~\ref{eq:tcrit_before_reion} or \ref{eq:tcrit_after_reion}, depending on the redshift of the node).